PHD, LPC, LMHC

 Shanon also participates with the Camaraderie Foundation Inc., an organization which provides a counseling scholarship program to our military soldiers and their families.

-Shanon Roberts is now scheduling for couples premarital & marital intensive settings.
+Shanon Roberts is now scheduling for couples counseling and marital intensive settings.